Pupppy44/mira/README.md

 <div align="center">
     <img src="https://i.ibb.co/prR8ZBhY/mira.png" alt="Mira Logo" />
 </div>

-# Mira - Experimental 64-Bit Operating System Kernel
+# Mira - 64-Bit Graphical Operating System

 ## About
 Mira is a personal exploration into building a 64-bit operating system kernel from the ground up, written primarily in C and Assembly.
 My focus has been on understanding the foundational aspects of OS design, including boot processes, memory management, and basic task scheduling.
 While Mira is still in development and not intended for daily use, it represents a deep dive into creating operating systems from scratch.